qrichert/deezconfigs/README.md

 ### Copy some files, and link others

-Use mutliple roots.
+Use multiple roots.
 You can have multiple roots (subdirectories) in one repo.
 Use `sync` in one, and `link` in the other.

 If you need anything more advanced than that, `deezconfigs` is likely